hongxu-jia/meta-tensorflow/LIMITATION.md

 # Limitation
 ```
-* Target arch only supports 32 bit arm and 32 bit x86, 64 bit arm and
+* Target arch only supports 64 bit arm and 64 bit x86.
+BSP (MACHINE)
-  64 bit x86.
-BSP (MACHINE) incluced in above archs should be supported.
+  incluced in above archs should be supported.

 * Bazel build takes lots of time, it has own rules and builds everything
   from scratch.
 Currently bazel could not reuse Yocto DEPENDS/RDEPENDS.